 As if it wasn't already, shopping at Target just got a lot more tempting.
 Following the acquisition of a new delivery platform, Target is expected to introduce same-day delivery to customers early on in the coming year.

 Here's how it's projected to work: customers will pay $99 annually to access Target's same-day delivery.
-Though the option will only be available at half of Target's stores in early 2018, the majority of stores will offer same-day delivery by the holidays next year.
+Though the option will only be available at half of Target's stores in early 2018 (Arizona, Oklahoma, and Texas can start enjoying same-day delivery as soon as February 15), the majority of stores will offer same-day delivery by the holidays next year.
 Groceries, home products, and electronics will be included in the initial round, and nearly all merchandise will be available by the end of 2019.
 Though the subscription fee is pricey, it could save you a lot of time and money in the long run — especially if you're an avid Target shopper.